 The WEP passphrase is NOT the same as a WEP key.
-Your card uses this passphrase to generate your WEP keys, but different hardware manufacturers might have different methods on generating the keys.
-If you have multiple vendors' equipment in your network, the easiest thing to do is to use the hex WEP key from your wireless router and enter it manually into the hex WEP key table in your card's configuration screen.
+Your network adapter uses this passphrase to generate your WEP keys, but different hardware manufacturers might have different methods on generating the keys.
+If you have multiple vendors' equipment in your network, the easiest thing to do is to use the hex WEP key from your wireless router (or access point) and enter it manually into the hex WEP key table in your network adapter's configuration screen.